 Inter-fungal and fungal-bacterial co-occurrence and co-exclusion relationships were estimated using the DGCA algorithm24.
 DGCA is an algorithm for systematically assessing the difference in feature-feature regulatory relationships under different conditions.
 In our case, DGCA was used to assess the difference of inter-fungal and fungal-bacterial correlations between different groups (CRC vs Adenoma vs Healthy controls).
 P values less than 0.05 were considered significant.
 When comparing the inter-fungal and fungal-bacterial correlation in different groups, DGCA leverages the permutation samples to calculate empirical p-values.
 The inclusion criterion for network plot features is correlation index less than -0.2 or more than 0.5.
 Another important index used is the z-score, which represents the relative strength of differential correlation.
 We considered the empirical p-values less than 0.05, and the absolute values of the z-score larger than 5 as a significantly different correlation between different groups.
 When the inter-fungal or fungal-bacterial correlation in CRC is weaker than that of the healthy control, the z-score would be positive.
 Whereas, if the correlation is stronger in CRC, the z-score would be negative.
 Based on a threshold of correlation significance (p-value less than 0.05) and the direction of correlation changes in different conditions (i.e. the correlation is stronger or weaker in CRC compared to healthy controls), species-species correlations in each condition could be categorized into three classes: significant positive correlation, no significant correlation, and significant negative correlation.
 As we have two conditions (CRC vs Healthy controls), there were nine classes for differential correlation analysis, namely '+/+', '+/0', '+/-', '0/+', '0/0', '0/-', '-/+', '-/0', and '-/-'.
 The interactions between these selected features were clustered with affinity propagation clusters methodology26.

+The random forest based machine learning approach

+Our machine learning analyses exploited the taxonomic species-level median normalized relative abundance by Kraken2 and its plugin Bracken.
+To obtain the test error estimates with lower bias, the LOSO (leave one set out) was used to perform the nested cross-validation.
+The feature selection and model training were performed with the R package “random Forest”.
+To choose the best model, and we utilized the max average AUC and best AUC in multi-features and single feature as the selected criteria, respectively.
+Only species appearing in the top three ranking features in at least one cohort were included in multi-features model characters selection.
+The code generating the analyses and the figures is available at https://github.com/ifanlyn95/multi-CRC-fungi.

 Additional validation experiments on cancer cell line